 Jules Massenet Thaïs to libretto by Louis Gallet.
 Directed 2008 by Stefano Poda at the Teatro Regio Torino.
 Stars Barbara Frittoli (Thaïs, actress and courtesan), Lado Ataneli (Athanaël, a Cenobite monk), Alessandro Liberatore (Nicias, a philosopher), Maurizio Lo Piccolo (Paléman, an old monk), Diego Matamoros (A servant), Eleonora Buratto (Crobyle, a slave), Ketevan Kemoklidze (Myrtale, a slave), Nadežda Serdyuk (Albine, an abbess), and Daniela Schillaci (La Charmeuse, a ballet dancer).
 Gianandrea Noseda conducts the Orchestra and Chorus of The Teatro Regio Di Torino (Chorus Master Roberto Gabbiani).
-Choreography, set, lighting, and costumes by Stefano Poda!
+Choreography, set, lighting, and costume design by Stefano Poda!
 Directed for TV by Tiziano Mancini.
+Sung in French.
 Released 2009, disc has dts-HD Master Audio 7.1 sound.
 Grade B+

 The Cenobite monks miss their leader Athanaël, who has retreated to the wilderness to further purify himself: